It’s been a whole year since we started watching Doctor Who together.

 Sue: They should talk about all the times the Master has ****ed it up.
 That would wipe the smug grin from his face.
 And why doesn’t he just pay an Ogron to watch over them?
-I bet they come cheap.
+I bet they’re cheap.

-As the Doctor slips out of the cell, Jo keeps the fake conversation going.
+As the Doctor slips out of the cell, Jo tries to keep the fake conversation going.

-Me: For the love of God, give her a Target novel to read!
+Me: For the love of God, somebody give her a Target novel to read!